-About the Marvin Center for Student Leadership
+About the Marvin Center

 Through workshops, classes, and special programs, we take students through every facet of leadership.
 They learn to lead with integrity and get others excited about getting involved.
 They learn the real meaning of group dynamics and how to create a team that works as one to achieve its goals.
 Students learn how to engage others and how to settle conflicts.
 We give them direction on how to network, broaden their reach, and excel in their missions.
 We teach them that leaders never stop learning.

 Making the Connection

 No matter what their major is, Bowling Green State University ensures that its students make fundamental and lifelong connections in learning - whether they plan to teach music, market the latest technology, or focus on international relations.